FR

 Brandenburger Tor

-Fall of the Berlin Wall
+The fall of the Berlin Wall

 The fall of the Berlin Wall on 9 November 1989 marked one of the most significant events of the 20th century.
 The wall fell as a result of a series of revolutions in East Germany, Czechoslovakia and others Eastern Bloc countries, which pushed for more political freedom and less oppression.
+On 9 November 1989, it was announced that citizens could cross the border freely.
+This led to thousands of East Germans flocking to the wall and began to tear it down.
+"The Wall" was practically shut down during the night, and this was the beginning on the reunification of East and West Germany, which took place on 3 October 1990.

 Berlinmurens fald

-And Honecker didn't get it right either.
+And Honecker didn't get that right either.

 Berlin is always worth a visit - summer or winter - but where to go?
 Here are some slightly unusual and very different suggestions for places I like to go.